andrew-irods/How-To/Eclipse-attach-to-running-process.md

 * Build a small, simple "hello world" application.
 Do a google search of "eclipse tutorial", and you'll find dozens of tutorials and examples, including some pretty good video's on youtube.com.

-* This how-to document really starts when you have an executable that has been built (it does not have to have been built with Eclipse) in debug mode (-g -O0 compiler flags), and to which you know where the sources are.
+* This how-to document really starts when you have an executable that has been built (it does not have to have been built with Eclipse for this exercise) in debug mode (-g -O0 compiler flags), and to which you know where the sources are.

 Lastly, much of what happens next is how I work -- there are many ways to do things, and mine is not necessarily the best for you.
 YMMV.